"How To Hang Wallpaper Easy"

 "WALLPAPER HAS HAD A BAD WRAP IN THE PAST...
 WHY?
 THE SIMPLE TRUTH, ONE DID NOT USE A GOOD OIL-BASE PRIMER BEFORE INSTALLING WALLPAPER.".....

-Would you know which "wall-prep" to use when hanging wallpaper?
+Would you like to know how to hang wallpaper easy or which "wall-prep" to use when hanging wallpaper?
 With so many different products on the market today for wall preparation, such as acrylic, oil-based, water-based, stain blocker, primer sealer, and many others, it can become quite confusing.
 So lets ask the professionals.

 The most important step to installing all types of wallpaper successfully is to prep your walls.
 Proper preparation will ensure successful results for all your wallpaper projects.
 Therefore, do you size or prime, that's the question.